Sextortion and blackmail

 - Be aware that your ‘private’ video chats can be recorded and used for blackmail

-- Keep your clothes on when video chatting with people you’ve just met
+- Keep your clothes on when video chatting with people you don’t know very well or have just met

 - Be careful with personal information you publish online as it may be used to target your friends, family or employer

-- Review your digital footprint and lock down social media privacy settings
+- Review your digital footprint and check that your social media privacy settings are set

 If you’re being blackmailed